michalc/aiomemoizeconcurrent/README.md

 ## Use cases

-This can be used to deduplicate a function making calls to an API, and if
+This can be used to memoize a function making calls to an API, and especially if

 - you expect many concurrent calls;
 - identical concurrent calls are idempotent;
 - there are enough such calls that are identical to justify such a caching layer.

 It can also be used to avoid concurrency edge cases/race conditions with multiple tasks accessing shared resources.
 For example, multiple tasks may need to dynamically create shared UDP sockets.
-To ensure that this dynamic generation isn't called by multiple tasks at the same time for the same address, it can be wrapped with `deduplicate_concurrent`.
+To ensure that this dynamic generation isn't called by multiple tasks at the same time for the same address, it can be wrapped with `memoize_concurrent`.

-The function `deduplicate_concurrent` works with both coroutines, and functions that return a future.
+The function `memoize_concurrent` works with both coroutines, and functions that return a future.